-Mr. Potter was recognized as a New York "Super Lawyer" in 2018 and the five years immediately preceding and as a New York "Rising Star" in 2012 and 2011 for Intellectual Property Litigation by Super Lawyers magazine.
-Mr. Potter was recognized as a 2014 Volunteer of the Year by the Pro Bono Partnership (PBP) of Atlanta for his representation of Positive Impact, an Atlanta-based non-profit, in federal trademark litigation in New York.
+Rob was included in Best Lawyers for Intellectual Property Litigation in 2020, and since 2013 has been recognized as a New York “Super Lawyer” for Intellectual Property Litigation by Super Lawyers magazine.
+He is very active in the International AntiCounterfeiting Coalition and the Copyright Society of the USA, for which he was previously co-chair of the New York chapter.
+Rob is also committed to pro bono work, and in 2014 was named Volunteer of the Year by the Pro Bono Partnership of Atlanta for his successful representation of Positive Impact, an Atlanta-based non-profit, in federal trademark litigation in New York.

 Represented Hachette Filipacchi Media US Inc., a leading publisher of fashion magazines, in connection with lawsuit arising from termination of license agreement in New York.